Pollution Prevention

 Toilets Are Not Trash Cans

-Drug Take Back Program; click for information
+Drug Take Back

-RV and Boats Waste Disposal Station; click for information
+RV and Boat Waste Disposal Station

 The Lane Regional Air Protection Agency was created in 1968 to achieve and maintain clean air in Lane County, Oregon in a manner consistent with local priorities and goals.
 With the support of its member entities, which include Lane County and the cities of Eugene, Springfield, Cottage Grove, and Oakridge, LRAPA carries out its mission to protect and enhance air quality through a combination of regulatory and non-regulatory programs and activities.
 To date, the board consists of four representatives from the City of Eugene, one representative from Lane County, two representatives from the City of Springfield, one representative from the City of Cottage Grove, and one representative from the City of Oakridge.